azure-ad-b2c/samples/policies/custom-sms-displaycontrol/readme.md

 1. Select **Create**.

 ## Register a Phone Number in Twilio
-Follow the [steps](https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account#get-your-first-twilio-phone-number) at Twilio to obtain a phone number from which SMS' will be sent from.
+Follow the steps at Twilio [to obtain a phone number from which SMS](https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account#get-your-first-twilio-phone-number) will be sent from.

 ## Add Azure AD B2C claim types